What’s the process for getting commissioned?

 Phase 2: Full Application

 If invited to progress to this stage, you will be asked to provide a more detailed breakdown of your idea.
-You/your company will be paid a small honorarium (£50) for your time to complete this and will have access to one hour of consultation time with a producer to support you to develop your idea and express it clearly.
+You/your company will be paid a small honorarium (£50) for your time to complete this and will have access to 30 minutes of consultation time with a producer to support you to develop your idea and express it clearly.

 Once submitted, each application is read by two people: a member of the BOV team and an independent creative practitioner.